Eleanor Parker: Paramount

 Parker's career outside of Warners started badly with Valentino (1951), where she played a fictionalized wife of Rudolph Valentino, and then she tried the comedy A Millionaire for Christy (1951) (originally called The Golden Goose).

 In 1951, Parker signed a contract with Paramount for one film per year, with an option for outside films.
-This arrangement began brilliantly with Detective Story (1951) for director William Wyler, playing Mary McLeod, the woman who doesn't understand the position of her unstable detective husband (played by Kirk Douglas); Parker was nominated for the Oscar in 1951 for her performance, which, to date, remains the shortest performance to be nominated in the category.
+This arrangement began brilliantly with Detective Story (1951) for director William Wyler, playing Mary McLeod, the woman who doesn't understand the position of her unstable detective husband (played by Kirk Douglas); Parker was nominated for the leading actress Oscar in 1951 for her performance, which, to date, remains the shortest performance to be nominated in the category.

 MGM

 Parker followed Detective Story with her portrayal of an actress in love with a swashbuckling nobleman (played by Stewart Granger) in Scaramouche (1952), a role originally intended for Ava Gardner.
 Parker later claimed that Granger was the only person she didn't get along with during her entire career.
-However, they had good chemistry, and the film was a massive hit; MGM rushed her into Above and Beyond (1952), a biopic of Lt.
+However, they had good chemistry, and the film was a massive hit.
+MGM rushed her into Above and Beyond (1952), a biopic of Lt.
 Col. Paul W. Tibbets, Jr. (Robert Taylor), the pilot of the aircraft that dropped the atomic bomb on Hiroshima.
 It was a solid hit.
 While Parker was making Escape from Fort Bravo (1953), she signed a five-year contract with MGM.

 She was named as star of My Most Intimate Friend and of One More Time, from a script by Ruth Gordon and Garson Kanin, but neither film was made.
 Back at Paramount, Parker starred with Charlton Heston as a 1901 mail-order bride in The Naked Jungle (1954), directed by Byron Haskin and produced by George Pal.

-Parker returned to MGM where she was reunited with Robert Taylor in Valley of the Kings (1954), and the Western Many Rivers to Cross (1955).
+Parker returned to MGM where she was reunited with Robert Taylor in Valley of the Kings (1954) and the Western Many Rivers to Cross (1955).

 "I maintain that if you work, believe in yourself, and do what is right for you without stepping all over others, the way somehow opens up", she said in 1953.
 "By that, I don't mean just sitting back.
 At Warners, they still have a mile-long list of my suspensions for refusing certain parts.
 Anyway, I never did a Western.
 Not once.
 It's paid off too."